openhab/openhab-docs/configuration/blockly/rules-blockly-standard-ext.md

 ### Retrieve indidivual HSB values from an Item state

-This block allows to retrieve the individual values of an Item HSB color state by returning
+This block allows to retrieve the individual values of an Item’s HSB color state by returning

 - Hue,
 - Saturation,